Telegram for Content Creators: Complete Marketing Guide for 2026

 Premium Channels and Subscriptions

 How it works: Create a private channel with premium content.
 Use payment bots or external platforms to handle subscriptions.
-Subscribers receive invite links after payment.
+Subscribers receive invite links after completing payment.

-Sponsored Content
+Sponsored Content and Affiliate Marketing

 - Sponsored posts: Paid content from brands relevant to your niche